jimmygizmo/zerotools/README.md

 zerotools
 =========

-Small programs and modules for various tasks, created with both learning and teaching goals, in search of my own flavor of best-practice python for the enterprise or personal projects.
+Programs and modules for various tasks, created with the desire to learn as well as teach, in search of my own flavor of best-practice Python and Java for personal projects or for the enterprise.